 Settled weather over flowering provided a healthy fruit set, which was then thinned back to desired levels.
 The ensuing summer was dry with very little rain, resulting in perfectly ripened small berries full of intense flavour and concentration.
 Thankfully, our harvest was able to proceed during the C-19 lockdown, and an unbroken autumn full of warm days meant the fruit was picked at its optimum ripeness.

 THE HARVEST AND WINEMAKING

 This wine is made in the same style as the celebrated Claret from Bordeaux, using traditional methods.
-After being picked in late April, the grapes began fermentation naturally in stainless steel tanks.
+After being picked during mid-April, the grapes began fermentation naturally in stainless steel tanks.
 During this process the juice was regularly pumped over the cap of floating grape skins (rather than plunging), to ensure a perfect tannin balance was extracted from the fruit.
-The wine was then gently pressed off and put into French oak barriques (25% new).
+The wine was then gently pressed off and put into French oak barriques (15% new).
 The following summer, when the weather warmed, it underwent a natural malo-lactic (secondary) fermentation.
 After maturing in oak for 18mths, the various batches were then carefully blended in varying portions to produce the most complex and balanced wine possible.
-The finished product is predominately Merlot, with the remainder comprised of Cabernet Sauvignon, Cabernet Franc and a small amount of Malbec.
+The finished product is predominately Merlot, with the remainder comprised of Cabernet Sauvignon, and a small amount of Cabernet Franc.